 One of the first signs of an altered oral pH is bad breath, or halitosis.
 This indicates an overgrowth of harmful bacteria in the mouth, which may sometimes appear as a coating on the tongue.

-Acidity also encourages the growth of microorganisms.
-Gums and oral tissues can become vulnerable to bacteria or fungi, such as Candida albicans, which thrive in a low-pH environment.
+Acidity is synonymous with microbial growth.
+The gums and oral mucosa can therefore fall prey to bacteria or fungi, such as Candida albicans, which thrive in a low-pH environment.